I've always been curious about movies, especially interested in how they create characters that resonate emotionally

-Comparing fictional characters to Jesus is pretty common in fictional studies.
-Any heroic character who sacrifices their lives to save something else, especially if the character is a young or middle-aged man, especially if they die spread out as if crucified, can be compared to Jesus.
+Comparing fictional characters to Jesus is common in studies and fan discussions.
+Any heroic character who sacrifices their life to save something else, especially if the character is a young or middle-aged man, especially if they die spread out as if crucified, can be compared to Jesus.
 Superman, Neo from The Matrix, Harry Potter, and many other protagonists have been compared to Jesus.
 But I'm going to go one step crazier and talk about a cartoon lion.

 Simba has a lot of obvious similarities with Jesus, and his father Mufasa to God the Father in the Bible, and Scar to Satan.
 Not sure what I'm talking about?
 And how do other characters fit into this?
 Well...

 In the Bible, John the Baptist is like Jesus' guru.
 He was a wandering prophet and spiritual teacher.
 As his name suggests, he is credited in Christianity as having first practiced baptism as Christians today practice it.
-He's remembered for his wisdom, but he is also believed to have been seen by most people as somewhat eccentric.
+He's remembered for his wisdom, but he was seen by people of the time as somewhat eccentric.
 Sound familiar?

 But the most important things he does are decidedly Christian.
 He baptizes Simba as a baby, and proudly shows him to the world.
 This is essentially the role John the Baptist plays in the story of Jesus' life.
 He baptizes Jesus, teaches him, and tells others to believe in him.
 Rafiki is the first one to have "faith" in the fact that Simba is alive, and to have faith in his eventual return.